The Ultimate Holiday Breakup Survival Guide

 8. Take Care of You

 It's okay to put yourself first and care for yourself when you're heartbroken.
-It's essential for your healing.
+In fact, it’s essential for your healing.

 This is especially true during the holidays when there's a strong focus on socializing and fulfilling commitments to others.